LEOXINGU/lftools/README.md

 </div>

 ### Restore database
-This tool allows you to <b>restore</b>, that is, import a database on a PostgreSQL server, from a backup file in the "<b>.sql</b>" format.
+This tool allows you to restore a database content by importing all the backup information in a ".sql" file into a PostgreSQL server.
 <div align="center">
 <table style="text-align: left; width: 275px;" border="0" cellpadding="0" cellspacing="0">
   <tbody>